Social Skills

 • Don’t order messy food.
 That means staying away from ribs, crab claws, spaghetti, even burgers and sandwiches.
 If you want pasta, order penne, fusilli or another type that is easy to eat.

 • If you need to use the bathroom, simply excuse yourself.
-No need to tell people where you are going.
-It is best to get up after a course is served, otherwise the servers will hold the food until everyone is seated and you will interrupt the flow of the meal.
+There’s no need to tell people where you are going.
+Timing-wise, it is best to get up after a course is served.
+Otherwise, the servers will hold the food until everyone is seated, and you will interrupt the flow of the meal.

 • If you leave the table, place your napkin on the seat of the chair, not the table.